VNG-Realisatie/nlx/CONTRIBUTING.md

 ## Problems, suggestions and questions in Issues

 You don't need to change any of our code or documentation to be a contributor.
 Many contributors add to our software by reporting problems, suggesting changes and asking simple and difficult questions.
 To do this, you can [create a GitHub Issue](https://help.github.com/articles/creating-an-issue/) for this project in the [GitHub Issues for NLX](https://github.com/VNG-Realisatie/nlx/issues).
+---

+For more information on how to use and contribute to this project, please read the [`README`](README.md).